freeCodeCamp/chapter/CONTRIBUTING.md

 The GraphQL Playground has "Docs" and "Schema" tabs on the right side of the page.
 You can see them:
 * If you are already [**Running the Application**](#running-the-application) at http://localhost:5000/graphql
-* If you don't have a running ap by visiting [GraphQL Playground](https://chapter-server.herokuapp.com/graphql).
+* If you don't have a running app at [GraphQL Playground](https://chapter-server.herokuapp.com/graphql).
 (Note, this is a free-tier of Heroku.
 Hit refresh every minute or two if the page fails to load and it should eventually "wake" the server.)

 ## Database